 - Mobile shoppers spent an average of $197 on mobile orders during the2019 holiday season, a 17% increase over 2018 (Button research via Digital Commerce 360).

 Target and retarget: Since a consideration cycle is generally required to make a purchase – especially with so many choices and sales during Black Friday weekend – supplement a prospecting strategy with retargeting to drive prospects back to the site to purchase.
-Make it even easier to buy online and pick up in-store, too.
+If you would like, you could use offline marketing and prospecting strategies like cold calling and hire outsourcing cold calling companies to make your holiday campaign a little easier for you.
+From the perspective of the site, you could make it even easier for buyers to shop online and pick up in-store, too.

 Holiday shopping (and sales) will start earlier: Start early, like really early.
 Shoppers plan to start their holiday shopping earlier this year, and big retailers have sales planned for October.
 Plus, consumers are less likely to shop in-store and are worried about packages arriving on time in the current climate.
 They are also more concerned with budgets than in years past.
 Start sales, holiday gift ideas, content, and retargeting as early as possible.